prajwalch/launchthing/README.md

 ### Dependencies

-The only dependencies you need is GTK4 library which you can install from the package manager provided by your Linux distro or macOS.
+The only dependency you need is GTK4 library which you can install from the package manager provided by your Linux distro or macOS.
 [Windows](#windows) needs some extra few steps.

 ### Linux